 Technically, this recipe is not a pound cake.
-The baked cake’s weight is the inspiration for the name “pound cake.”
+The weight is the inspiration for pound cake.

-EDITOR’S NOTE (June 15, 2020): See recipe video posted in recipe notes (bottom of page).
-PIN here on Pinterest.
+EDITOR’S NOTE (December 21, 2020): Added a photo of sliced cake.
+See recipe video posted in Recipe Notes (bottom of page).

 You may also enjoy my Cream Cheese Cake Mix Cookies and Homemade Cream Cheese Pound Cake (made from scratch).